git-itsjoel/git-itsjoel/README.md

 - 🤭 I’m Joel a 14 year old kid.
 - 🙂 Focusing on studies as well as learning python
-- ⚡ Am a noob so I don't knoCoding
+- ⚡ Am a noob so I don't know Coding
 ---

 ## 🛠️ Languages and tools